nlpodyssey/spago/README.md

 What's inside?
 =====

-spaGO ships with a ton of built-in features, including:
-- Automatic differentiation (you write the *forward()*, it does all *backward()* derivatives for you):
-    -   Define-by-Run (default)
-    -   Define-and-Run
-- Feed-forward neural networks
-- Recurrent neural networks
-- Transformer neural networks

 I haven't found the time yet to write a proper documentation, or at least a clear description of what spaGO contains.
+I'm trying to keep the code self-documenting and straightforward through.
+By that, I don't mean that I don't have to improve the documentation tremendously.
+It's my very next step.

-To start with, I thought that a tree-like view of the core contents of the library (*pkg* folder) might help you to understand the current supported features, and - more important - how I decided to structure spaGO in the first place.
+For the time being, I hope that a tree-like view of the library (*pkg* folder) can help you to understand the current supported features, and - more important - how I decided to structure spaGO in the first place.

 The names I have adopted for the various sub-packages and files should be self-explanatory enough.
 Well, at least that was my intention during development :)